vinamra-jain/markSeven/README.md

 # markSeven
- This repository contains my asssignment for markSeven of neog.camp
+ This repository contains my assignment for markSeven of neog.camp